confluentinc/confluent-demo/docs/basic/02-governance.md

 *Run from within the utility pod*

-Verify the csfle Vault key was properly created (and auth works, etc.)
+Verify the "csfle" Vault key was properly created (and auth works, etc.)

 ```bash
 vault kv list transit/keys